thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 aerosol and clouds through the study period will result in larger positive trends of SDR at larger SZAs.

-Under clear skies (Figures ), the trends are smaller and less variable, ranging between $0.1$ and $0.15\,\%/y$ up to $77^{\circ}$ SZA.
-At higher SZAs and in the afternoon hours there a sharp increase in the trend up to $0.3\,\%/y$, which may have been caused by the long path length of radiation through the atmosphere as discussed above for the all-sky conditions.
-The small differences in the trend between morning and afternoon between $35^{\circ}$ and $60^{\circ}$ SZA is likely a result of less attenuation of SDR in the morning hours due to lesser amounts of aerosols and shallower boundary layer.
+Under clear skies (Figure ), the trends are smaller and less variable, ranging between $0.1$ and $0.15\,\%/y$ up to $77^{\circ}$ SZA.
+At higher SZAs and in the afternoon hours, there is a sharp increase in the trend up to $0.3\,\%/y$, which may have been caused by the long path length of radiation through the atmosphere as discussed above for the all-sky conditions.
+The small differences in the trend between morning and afternoon between $35^{\circ}$ and $60^{\circ}$ SZA is likely a result of less attenuation of SDR in the morning hours due to lesser amounts of aerosols and a shallower boundary layer.

 For cloudy-sky conditions (Figure ), we cannot discern any significant dependence of the SDR trend with SZA as the variability of irradiance is